chris-copleston/4dprime-website/src/pages/terms.md

 The TOS may be changed from time to time at the discretion of 4DPrime.
 The client understands that changes to the TOS by 4DPrime shall not be grounds for non-payment.

 4DPrime agrees to provide the client with services for a monthly or annual fee.
-Clients are allowed to use 4DPrime services for personal and/or business/commercial websites, applications or content.
+Clients are allowed to use 4DPrime services for personal and/or business/commercial websites, email, storage, applications or content.

 ### Content